johnnyxxu/cognition/README.md

 - `paths` (non-absolute paths will be relative to the project root)
   - `tlsKey`: path to the key used for https; defaults to `tls/dev.key.pem`
   - `tlsCert`: path to the cert used for https; defaults to `tls/dev.cert.pem`
-- `auths`: array of hashed user:password entries allowed for basic auth;
-  defaults to an array with a single hash for `test:test`
 - `authRealm`: the Basic realm used for https; defaults to `Secret Stuff`
 - `db`: the mongodb URI; defaults to `mongodb://localhost/test`
 - `serveIndex`: array of static directories to serve; each entry in the array